 The Company was incorporated in the Cayman Islands as an exempted company with limited liability on 7 March 2019.
 The registered office address is Cricket Square, Hutchins Drive, P.O.
 Box 2681, Grand Cayman, KY1-1111, Cayman Islands.
-The Company is an investment holding company and its subsidiaries are principally engaged in the manufacturing and sale of PHC piles and commercial concrete (the "Listing Business") in the PRC.
+The Company is an investment holding company and its subsidiaries are principally engaged in the manufacturing and sale of PHC piles, commercial concrete and ceramsite concrete board in the PRC.
 Ms. Wong Han Yu Alice ("Ms. Wong") is the ultimate controlling shareholder of the Company.
-Further details of the Group are set out in the Prospectus.

-The shares of the Company were first listed on the Main Board of the Stock Exchange on the Listing Date by way of placing and public offer of an aggregate of 79,000,000 ordinary shares of the Company of HK\$0.01 each (the "Shares") at a final offer price of HK\$1.30 per Share.
+The shares of the Company were first listed on the Main Board of the Stock Exchange on 18 December 2019 (the "Listing Date") by way of placing and public offer of an aggregate of 79,000,000 ordinary shares of the Company of HK\$0.01 each (the "Shares") at a final offer price of HK\$1.30 per Share.